OE4AMW/cx300-control/README.md

     mvn spring-boot:run

 The application will start and display a clock on the plugged-in Polycom CX300 phone.
 Keypresses and audio state are writen to the console.

-A known issue is that the phone will sometimes display a "Please upgrade Office Communicator" error message.
-This is due to a bug in initialising the device.
-In that case, close the application, start Skype for Business, close Skype for Business, start the application again.